genius-schule/blockly-rpi-genius/README.md

 * [ ] Changed seeed installation file
 * [ ] Some optical changes if used productive!
 * [ ] Copy the website file into /files
+* [ ] Set x0 to 0, since first few nan values are already measuremnts, also check nan behaviuour

 ## How to setup the system
 The outcome of this section should be a ready-to-use system image for the Raspberry Pi 4.